MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 ### Partition data

-If you have large datasets or high-volume workloads, consider partitioning your data across multiple storage resources.
-Partitioning can help distribute the workload and improve parallel processing.
-You can partition data vertically or horizontally.
-Horizontal partitioning is also called sharding.
+Partitioning involves dividing large datasets or high-volume workloads into smaller, manageable subsets.
+Partitioning enhances data performance efficiency by distributing the workload and improving parallel processing.
+It also ensures more effective data access based on specific needs and query patterns.
+You can partition data vertically or horizontally (also called sharding).

 | Strategy |Definition | Example | Use cases|
 |---|---|---|---|